 To break away a moment from the show itself, it’s worth mentioning that the stage set up was really interesting.
 They had some lighting flats above the stage with patterns on them, and three large screens in the back instead of a backdrop.
 This had thematically accurate images on it throughout the show, such as the merry-go-round in “Last Ride of the Day” and mountains in “Alpenglow.”
 Lastly, the pipes and boats of past albums have now been replaced with strange earthen figures that I would really love to have some background on.
 It was far simpler than their stage set-ups in the past, though fit the atmosphere very well.

-“Amaranth” was next, and it’s always a delight to hear, especially with Floor on vocals, as she really steps the song up a notch.
+“Amaranth” was next, and it’s always a delight to hear, especially with Jansen on vocals, as she really steps the song up a notch.
 Stepping back a few albums, they followed it with “She is My Sin,” and we were all really excited to hear something off Wishmaster that wasn’t the title track – what a great choice!
 At this point, I also noticed how much I was enjoying Kai Hahto’s drumming.
 Though he doesn’t have the visual vibrance that Jukka Nevalainen had (who does, really?), he is arguably a more competent drummer and his playing was incredibly tight and it sounded great.
-It’s also really cool to notice how some of Tarja’s songs benefit from the less-operatic aspects that Floor offers them.
+It’s also really cool to notice how some of Turunen’s songs benefit from the less-operatic aspects that Jansen offers them.
 They get a bit more dynamic, and this was easily seen in “Dark Chest of Wonders.”
-Floor is so versatile and really offers a lot to songs that you would have thought couldn’t get any better.
+Jansen is so versatile and really offers a lot to songs that you would have thought couldn’t get any better.

 Let’s not forget Troy Donockley either, when talking about versatility.
 I love what he brings to the band with the plethora of instruments he plays.
 I also suspect that the band dynamic benefits from having two non-Finns so that one person doesn’t feel like the odd man out for making the rest change the language (believe me, I know how that feels).
 He introduced “My Walden” to the crowd, bringing us into the mountains.
-Marco followed that by coming out onto the catwalk to perform “The Islander” with his extremely cool two-in-one bass/guitar.
-The band joined in for the latter part of the song, and while I love Anette’s version, this was equally good for all its differences.
+Hietala followed that by coming out onto the catwalk to perform “The Islander” with his extremely cool two-in-one bass/guitar.
+The band joined in for the latter part of the song, and while I love Olzon’s version, this was equally good for all its differences.
 “Elán” too, benefited from the live performance, turning the song up in power, making it a bit more memorable!

-“Weak Fantasy” was another one I was excited to hear, and it was only made cooler by Troy’s awesome mandolin and the massive blasts of fog from the ice machines and pyrotechnics.
-“Storytime,” of course, came next, and in that one, I began to notice the trend where Floor, when singing the hardest parts of songs, always has a smile on her face.
+“Weak Fantasy” was another one I was excited to hear, and it was only made cooler by Donockley’s awesome mandolin and the massive blasts of fog from the ice machines and pyrotechnics.
+“Storytime,” of course, came next, and in that one, I began to notice the trend where Jansen, when singing the hardest parts of songs, always has a smile on her face.
 This is fascinating to me, because usually very high vocal parts require the vocalist’s mouth to be in strict form, and yet she does it while looking like she’s full of joy and love of life.
 Beautiful.
-Also, it’s fantastic that she actually sings the really high parts at the end, as Anette didn’t.
+Also, it’s fantastic that she actually sings the really high parts at the end, as Olzon didn’t.

 The pyros weren’t done yet either, as there was… not a fireworks show, but sparks show, perhaps, in “Endless Forms Most Beautiful.”
 Strike another off the list of songs I had hoped to hear there too!
-Marco’s subtle harmonizing with Floor in this song was perfect – they really sound great together.
+Marco’s subtle harmonizing with Jansen in this song was perfect – they really sound great together.
 We were back to the mountains again with “Alpenglow,” continuing the trend of playing all the songs I wanted to hear, and I loved how the words, “we were here,” were scorched onto the backdrop images when they were sang.

 “Ghost Love Score” has become a bit of an obligatory track these days, it seems.
 I have been so glad that they brought it back because I think it’s one of Nightwish’s all-time best songs.
 However, they have been playing it live long enough that I think anyone who had hoped to see it has gotten their fair chance.
 It’s a pretty long song so I wouldn’t mind if they swapped it out for something else at this point.
 Not that I’m complaining, but am I the only one who is dying to hear Floor sing “The Poet and the Pendulum” or “Beauty of the Beast”?

-“Last Ride of the Day” came in with fire and explosive energy, as Floor called out, “Do you want to take a little ride with us?”
+“Last Ride of the Day” came in with fire and explosive energy, as Jansen called out, “Do you want to take a little ride with us?”
 Sadly, this song also hinted that the show might soon be over, but they wouldn’t let us go without a bang!
 They closed the show off at just about the 2-hour mark by finishing up with “The Greatest Show on Earth.”
 This is the kind of song you’ll wish desperately to hear live just once.
 Due to its length, I hope they don’t continue to play it after this tour, but I am, however, glad to have had the opportunity to see it this time.
 Even better, the night ended with a gorgeous fireworks show that could put New Years Eve to shame.

 So after all of that, it’s undeniable that Nightwish has gotten better and better in the last few years as a live act.
 Their newest songs continue to please and add to their sets (fingers crossed that “Endless Forms” stays on), and though I would’ve made one or two small changes in the set, it was otherwise everything you could ask for and I really hope it makes it to DVD form because this is the kind of show you want to watch again and again.
 This will undoubtedly be on my list of potential best shows of the year and we can’t wait to see them again in November!